 Medical consultation and treatment reduce the effect of the disease.
-Severity of Psoriasis differs from person to person.
-In some people it is mild and barely noticeable while in others the patches are distinctly visible.
+The severity of Psoriasis differs from person to person.
+In some people, it is mild and barely noticeable while in others the patches are distinctly visible.

 - The intake of medicines containing lithium and Anti-Malaria medicines